-PK 325 - Typography for Brand Packaging
+PK 325 - Brand Identity Design for Consumer Products

 2 credits; 1 lecture and 2 lab hours

-This course is designed to explore all aspects of creative typographic design for brand packaging design.
-Through assignments, exercises, and lectures, students develop an understanding of how professional designers develop and apply brand identities.
-Students explore how typographic decision-making and design strategies affect the application of typography for brand packaging design.

-Co-requisite(s): PK 317.
+This course is designed to explore

+all aspects of brand identity design

+for consumer products.
+Through

+assignments, exercises, and lectures,

+students develop an understanding of how

+professional designers develop and apply

+brand identities.
+Students explore how

+typographic decision-making and design

+strategies affect the communication of the

+brand identity.